donie-banana/AInstall/README.md

 please message me if you have any ideas to add more installation tools at dion.gierman@gmail.com

 # Easy installation
-1. download release
+1. download release zip
+2. extract zip
-2. run Install.bat
+3. run Install.bat
-3. done!
+4. done!

 # Once installed
 Once you have it installed, run 'AInstallPre' to install the prerequisites for the other commands.